kkinnear/zprint/doc/reference.md

 Turn on [justification](#a-note-on-justifying-two-up-printing).
 Default is nil (justification off).

+#### :justify {:max-variance 1000 :underscore? _false_}

+Parameters to control justification:

+##### :max-variance _1000_

+The justification code calculates the variance of the length of the left hand elements of the group of lines to be justified.
+If the variance is below the `:max-variance`, then they are all justified.

+If the variance is above the `:max-variance`, then the longest left-hand element is removed from the calculation (or more than one if there are several which are all equally the longest).
+Then the variance is recalculated.
+If it is now below the `:max-variance`, then the group of lines is justified but the ones previously "removed" appear but are not justified.
+If, however, the variance is still above the `:max-variance`, then this process is repeated once more, with the same result if the variance is now below the `:max-variance`.
+If it is still above the `:max-variance`, then the group of lines are not justified.

+The default value for `:max-variance` is very large, so that it doesn't have any effect - so as to not change the output in cases where justification is already being used.
+A more useful value for `:max-variance` would be
+20. You can get this with `:style :justified-20` or by adding `:justify {:max-variance 20}` to :map, :binding, or :pair.

+In some cases, 40 will look good, in some cases even 15 looks better.

+##### :underscore? _false_

+When explicitly set to `false` in `:binding`, this will cause any pair where the left-hand element is "_" to not be considered for justification (or included in the initial variance calculation).

 ## Configuring functions to make formatting changes based on content

 There are several places in the options map where user defined